galeone/galeone.github.io/about.md

 tags: about
 ---

-I'm Paolo Galeone, a Compuer Engineer and Deep Learning researcher who work on Computer Vision problems.
+I'm Paolo Galeone, a Compuer Engineer and Deep Learning researcher who works on Computer Vision problems.